 The financial market is a world where new securities are issued to the public regularly.
 It is a world full of varied financial products and services, tailored to the need of every individual from all income brackets.
 These financial products are bought and sold on the capital market, which is divided into the primary market and secondary market.

-This post will be a detailed explanation of primary market and secondary market, and will draw the distinction of primary market vs. secondary market.
+This post will be a detailed explanation of primary market and secondary market and will draw the distinction of primary market vs. the secondary market.

 What Is Primary Market?

 The primary market is also known as new issues market.
 Here, the transaction is conducted between the issuer and the buyer.
 In short, the primary market creates new securities and offers them to the public.

 For instance, Initial Public Offering (IPO) is an offering of the primary market where a private company decides to sell stocks to the public for the first time.
 An important point to remember here is that in the primary market, securities are directly purchased from the issuer.

 Capital or equity can be raised in the primary market by any of the following four ways:

 As the name suggests, public issue means selling securities to the public at large, such as IPO.
 It is the most vital method to sell financial securities.